t3ch-support/Digital-Futures-ROS/README.md

-# HoloCV
+# Digital Futures ROS

 ## Overview

-HoloCV is a package meant to provide OpenCV localization functionality to the HoloLens in Unity.
-This is done using the interface provided by kyjanond's Unity-ROSBridge-UWP
+Digital Futures ROS is a computer vision based localization system for the mobile robots being implemented at the Digital Futures Workshop 2019.
+It also offers a Ros-bridge interface for controlling the robots' movements through Grasshopper environment.

-**Keywords:** opencv, hololens, localization
+**Keywords:** opencv, ros, localization, mobile robotics

 ### License